simstr 1.3.1

 template<size_t N>

-sstring (lstring< K, N, true, Allocator > &&src)
+constexpr sstring (lstring< K, N, true, Allocator > &&src)

 A move constructor from lstring with an sstring-compatible external buffer.